 Now that doesn't mean you can't get a great sailboat for less.
 In the age of the almighty internet, some rare finds are truly extraordinary.
 But imagine it as shopping for a car with two thousand dollars versus twenty.

 $30,000 will easily get you a boat around 30 - 50 feet long, 15 - 30 years old, in a good, sailable state, without much money having to be put in repairs or refurbishment.
-So in case that is not a possible amount to spend for you now, yet one you could save up in a reasonable timeframe, it pays off to wait until you have it.
+So in case that isn't a possibility for you now, yet one you could save up in a reasonable timeframe, it pays off to wait until you have it.
 And if you aren't ready for that liveaboard life now but know that ten or fifteen years down the road you will be, start setting aside money with this amount as a good entry budget in mind.

 What's My Intention?